Tuillourenco/UofT/Data Analytics Bootcamp/Module 4/School_District_Analysis/README.md

 - How is the school summary affected?
-  - As shown below, the school summary is not significantly effected by the change.
-The average math score decreased and average reading score increased.
-These did not affect overall Thomas High School ranking position.
+  - Considering the results demonstrated below, the school summary is not notably affected by the dataset change.
+As observed, the average math score suffers decreased, and the average reading score slightly increased.
+However, those impacts did not affect the overall Thomas High School ranking.
   - Before:
   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/schoolsummarybefore.png)